 Posted by The Project on Friday, June 7, 2019

 Reflecting on his time in some of the world’s most desperate communities and terrifying times, Tim said, “I believe in going to the toughest places and saying we will know your name and you matter.”

 Tim remains committed to humanity and he brings a powerful life of experience with him to Bega for the Festival of Open Minds on September 14.
-Tim’s soon to be released memoir will be available for sale and signing on the day through Candelo Books.
+Tim’s memoir is on sale now from Candelo Books, Bega and will be available on the day for signing.

 The Festival aims to pull together national and local ideas with the aim of strengthening regional communities and providing an opportunity normally only available to country people via a tollway or airport check-in lounge.
 We’d love to make you a part of the day.

 Hope to see you there!
 With less than two weeks to go, tickets are selling.

 The Festival for Open Minds opens on Friday, September 13 with the free community celebration in the heart of Bega – Parklight.
 The speakers and ideas program follows on Saturday, September 14 at the Bega Civic Centre.